scope-lab-vu/deep-nn-car/DataCollection/Readme.md

 # Data collection using mouse control (new method)
 Images, steer(PWM) and speed(PWM) data is collected using mouse control.

+Data collection using the mouse features the ability to automatically upload the dataset to a specified google drive folder upon data collection termination.
+## Getting Started
+1. Change the IP address in the main to the IP address of DeepNNCar
+2. Download client_secrets.json by following tutorial at https://developers.google.com/api-client-library/python/start/get_started and in /Controller/HelperFunctions.py update the path to the client_secrets.json
+3. Change the folder_id in the sendToGoogleDrive function to the desired google drive where you would like the dataset to go.
+To find the google drive id, navigate to the URL and copy and paste the final string... for example "1OqZVOYfXlEPRKfL1Q_mPWAmEUBlzlt7C"
+3. SSH into DeepNNCar with "ssh pi@<IP Address>
+4. scp the clients_json
+5. On DeepNNCar, execute command "sudo pigpiod"
+7. Find file ./DeepNNCar/DeepNNCar.py
+8. Run "sudo python DeepNNCar.py"
+9. On client computer, run "sudo python3 Controller.py"
+## Configure DeepNNCar
+1. Follow prompts which include selecting autonomous mode, data collection mode, live stream mode, or normal operation
+2. Select speed protocol: user controlled, cruise controlled (set speed in m/s), constant duty cycle (constant throttle)
+3. Enable and disable live feedback features including temperature monitoring, path tracking, speed sensor, or CPU utilization.
+4. Configure specific modes: For autonomous mode you can select safety manager operations and for data collection you can specify the number of trials
+## Collecting Data
+1. Select data collection mode
+2. Enter the number of trials you want to collect
+3. Collect data... server will print to command line every 5th data point collected
+4. After, collection, data is sent to client computer
+5. Client writes data to a csv file and uploads the file to a specified google drive folder

 # Data collection using xbox controller (old method)